Kate-Hooker/Kate-Hooker/README.md

 ## Welcome
 ```
-My projects are split into three groups:
+These projects are split into three groups:

 - Dev Academy course work
 - Online tutorial projects